While in grade school, Uchida Sensei heard of

 become less hostile, but no less demanding.
 Eventually, Sensei gained acceptance and was even

-Kubo Sensei even took Uchida Sensei under his tutelage to teach him iaido after the morning
+even took Uchida Sensei under his tutelage to teach him iaido after the morning kendo

 For three months in the midst of winter, Uchida Sensei lived in Suwa City in Nagano-ken with

 his future in-laws.
-To get to kendo practice, he would ride a bicycle over six kilometers through
+To get to kendo practice, he would ride a bicycle 8 kilometers (5 miles)

 Shobukan Dojo was built in the 14th year of Taisho (1925) by Tsuchihashi Takao.